-1.9 Written Procedures
+1.9 Written Procedures and the Electronic Management System

 These SOPs for Human Research Protection detail the procedures, standards, and requirements for research with human subjects under the auspices of NJH and the requirements of the NJH IRB.
 This is not a static document.
 The SOPs are reviewed at a minimum of annually and revised by the Director of RRA with the assistance of others as needed.
 The Institutional Official (IO) approves all revisions of the SOPs.